Rahim Hobbenaghi

 Rahim Hobbenaghi (born in January 1960, Urmia) is an Iranian professor, veterinarian, and university president.
-He has been the President of Urmia University from 1997 to 2001; and again from 2014 to 2021.
+He has been the President of Urmia University from 1997 to 2001, and again from 2014 to 2021.

 Early life

-Hobbenaghi was born in January 1960 in the city of Urmia, West Azerbaijan Province, Iran.
-He studied in Urmia up to high school.
-In 1979 he was accepted into a veterinary program at the University of Tehran.
-He graduated with a PhD in Veterinary Medicine in 1985 and a specialty in Veterinary Pathology in 1995.

-Hobbenaghi is also a veteran of the Iran–Iraq War and participated in the Before the Dawn, Dawn 1, and Dawn 2 operations as a member of 31 Ashura army.
+Dr. Hobbenaghi was born in January 1960 in Urmia, located in Iran's West Azerbaijan Province, Iran.He completed his education in Urmia through high school.
+In 1979, he was accepted into a veterinary program at the University of Tehran.
+Hobbenaghi is also a veteran of the Iran–Iraq War and participated in the Before the Dawn, Dawn 1, and Dawn 2 operations.

 According to the site of Iranian higher education (Ministry of Science) on January 1, 2018, Dr. Hobbenaghi was selected for a second consecutive term and will be the university's president for the next four years starting from February 2018.
-He is the first to serve three non consecutive terms.
+He is the first to serve three non-consecutive terms.